Databricks

 ]

-See this Google Sheet for an example on how to structure required and optional values.
+See this Google Sheet for an example of structured data that includes all required and optional fields.

 Configure credentials